marcelauliano/MitoHiFi/README.md

 docker build .
 ```

 We have wrapped up MitoHiFi.v2.2 code into a singularity container.
-We recommned using singularity versions => 3.7, as lower versions do not support spaces in the arguments, and you would not be able to pass more than one set of reads to the flag -r
+We recommend using singularity versions => 3.7, as lower versions do not support spaces in the arguments, and you would not be able to pass more than one set of reads to the flag -r

-MitoHiFi.v2.2 siungularity should be called as:
+MitoHiFi.v2.2 singularity image could be run as:

 ```
 singularity exec --bind /path/on/disk/to/data/:/data/ /path/to/mitohifi-v2.2.sif  mitohifi.py -r "/data/f1.fasta /data/f2.fasta /data/f3.fasta" -f /data/reference.fasta -g /data/reference.gb  -t 10 -o 2
 ```

-Singluarity versions lower than 3.7 do not support spaces in the arguments, so if you want to pass several read datasets as in the example above use singularity version 3.7 or higher.

-The script for generating the reference files is incorporated into the singularity image and can be called as follows:
+The script for quering reference .fasta and .gb files from NCBI is incorporated into the singularity image and can be called as follows:

 ```
 singularity exec --bind /path/on/disk/to/data/:/data/ /path/to/mitohifi-v2.2.sif  findMitoReference.py --species "Cryptosula pallasiana" --email your@email.for.ncbi.db.query --outfolder /data/ --min_length 16000